Jessica Naz Tugs Red Hot Metallic Bikini

 Jessica Naz teased her more than half a million Instagram fans with a sexy photo of herself in a bikini.
-The pose displayed the sensual picture in both color and black-and-white.
+The pose displayed the sensual picture in both black-and-white and in color.

 In the image, Jessica leaned against a dark scraggly rock.
-She had one foot in the wet sand below, and she bent her other knee, resting it on her leg, pointing her light-colored manicured toe toward the ground.
-She held one hand behind her head, resting it under her head, which was against the rock, and she slightly tugged the strap of her bottoms with the other.
+She had one foot on the wet sand below, and she bent her other knee, resting it on her leg while pointing her light-colored manicured toe toward the ground.
+She held one hand behind her head, which was against the rock, and she slightly tugged the strap of her bottoms with the other.

-Jessica wore a red hot metallic bikini top that consisted of two triangles of fabric connected by a tie around her ribcage and straps at each cup’s apex that tied halter-style around her neck, revealing a generous glimpse of her cleavage.
-The matching bottoms had a small piece of matching material with a thin waistband threaded through them, causing a ruching effect.
+Jessica wore a red hot metallic bikini top that consisted of two triangles of fabric connected by a tie around her ribcage and straps at each cup's apex that tied halter-style around her neck, revealing a generous glimpse of her cleavage.
+The bottoms had a small piece of matching material with a thin waistband threaded through them, causing a ruching effect.
 The front dipped low, showcasing her toned tummy, and the sides rose over both hips, emphasizing her slender waist and their generous curves.

-The model’s skin appeared to how in the golden light with many highlights and contours, making her muscles pop in the shot.
+The model's skin appeared to glow in the golden light with many highlights and contours, making her muscles pop in the shot.
 She wore her long hair loose in a touseled style that fell partly over her face from a messy side part.

-Jessica tagged 5Twenty1 as the photographer for the shoot, and her fans appeared to appreciate the artistry, especially of the second slide, which was the first photograph without the color.
-Nearly 3,000 Instagram users hit the like button, and dozens also took the time to leave a reply expressing their appreciation for Jessica’s hard work.

-“Wow, what a stunner, Jessica.
+Jessica tagged 5Twenty1 as the photographer for the shoot, and her fans appeared to appreciate the artistry.
+This was especially true of the second slide, which was the first photograph without the color.
+Nearly 3,000 Instagram users hit the like button, and dozens also took the time to leave a reply expressing their appreciation for Jessica's hard work."Wow, what a stunner, Jessica.
 Gorgeous photo!!!
-That is an amazing suit,” gushed a devotee who added a devil and flames to complete the comment.
+That is an amazing suit," gushed a devotee who added a devil and flames to complete the comment.

 "Good heavens!
 You are so sexy.
 Your body is perfectly fit.
 What an amazing shape," a second follower replied, along with cherries, a bikini, and a blue wave.